The Little Red Schoolhouse Program

 In the early 1970s, Norwalk’s historic one-room school house known as the 1826 “Downtown District School House” was threatened by demolition to make way for progress, the Connecticut Turnpike.
 The Norwalk Historical Society acted quickly to save and move the School House to Mill Hill Historic Park in 1971, and the rest is history!

 We encourage the children and teachers to get into the spirit by arriving dressed in their version of 19th century costume with assigned colonial names to truly experience early Norwalk history.
 They are greeted by a costumed re-enactor who interprets the life and duties of Colonial Governor Thomas Fitch in the c.1740 Governor’s Law Office.
-The program also includes a tour of the 1835 Town House.
+Students experience a day in a one-room schoolhouse from 1826 by doing arithmetic on a slate, writing with quill and ink and reading from a hornbook.
+The program also includes a visit to the new exhibit, "Norwalk's Changing Communities: 13,000BC - 1835.
 The Norwalk Historical Society continues to strive to develop creative ways to bring history to life for the children of our community.

 Interested in additional information about the Little Red Schoolhouse program at Mill Hill Historic Park and the Little Red Schoolhouse Travel program?